kevintruong/til/Home.md

 Welcome to Angrave's crowd-sourced System Programming wiki!
-This wiki is being built by students at UIUC.
+This wiki is being built by students and faculty from UIUC.

 Rather than requiring a book this semester, we will build own set of resources here.